03/27/2017 by HIGHERGRAD

 Cultivate Professional Relationships

-It is hard enough to find graduate assistantships, but once you do it can even hard to actually get the job.
+It is hard enough to find graduate assistantships, but once you do it can be even harder to actually get the job.
 Graduate school itself is competitive but securing an assistantship is even more competitive.
 Take time to understand your future graduate school college/department and showcase the value you will be bringing to it by answering the question: "How can I help the research or department?"
 Finally, look to past professors and professionals you have built relationships with to get stellar recommendations that will push you to the top of any graduate assistantship search.